umputun/spot/README.md

 All tasks are executed sequentially one a given host, one after another.
 If a task fails, the execution of the playbook will stop and the `on_error` command will be executed on the local host, if defined.
 Every task has to have `name` field defined, which is used to identify the task everywhere.
 Playbook with missing `name` field will fail to execute immediately.
 Duplicate task names are not allowed either.

+## Relative paths resolution

+Relative path resolution is a frequent issue in systems that involve file references or inclusion.
+Different systems handle this in various ways.
+Spot uses a widely-adopted method of resolving relative paths based on the current working directory of the process.
+This means that if you run Spot from different directories, the way relative paths are resolved will change.
+In simpler terms, Spot doesn't resolve relative paths according to the location of the playbook file itself.

+This approach is intentional to prevent confusion and make it easier to comprehend relative path resolution.
+Generally, it's a good practice to run Spot from the same directory where the playbook file is located when using relative paths.
+Alternatively, you can use absolute paths for even better results.

 ## Command Types

 Spot supports the following command types: